Suraj LabAmazon software engineer building backend systems and side projects.

 Failure Mode

-You can write a careful instruction:
+You can write careful instructions:

-“Do not skip build verification.”
+"do not skip build verification"

-“Never claim completion without runtime testing.”
+"never claim completion without runtime testing"

 That is what deterministic gates do.